 If an LC is issued to a beneficiary (seller) in the same country, such LC is called ‘Inland LC’ and if the LC is issued to a beneficiary of the foreign country such LC is called ‘LC (foreign)’.

 Letter of credit which is marked ‘freely negotiable’ indicates that it may be negotiated by any bank chosen by the beneficiary.
 It is possible to open a letter of credit marked to designated bank to negotiate the LC.
 Such LC where negotiation is restricted to designated bank is called ‘Restricted Letter of Credit’.

 Uniform Customs and Practice (UCP) for Documentary Credits

-Uniform Customs and Practice (UCP) for Documentary Credits is a set of uniform rules established and published by International Chamber of Commerce on issuance of Letter of credit and method of handling letter of credit in international trade finance.
+Uniform Customs and Practice (UCP) for Documentary Credits is a set of uniform rules established and published by International Chamber of Commerce on the issuance of Letter of credit and method of handling letter of credit in international trade finance.
 The voluntary codes of UCP are applied by the banks and commercial parties in more than 175 countries all over the world.
-Though drawn-up rules of UCP do not have the binding of law, they have gained almost universal acceptance and are incorporated as a reference in all documentary credits.
+Though drawn up rules of UCP do not have the binding of law, they have gained almost universal acceptance and are incorporated as a reference in all documentary credits.
 The International Chamber of commerce with their headquarters in Paris first published Uniform Customs and Practice for Documentary Credits in 1933 and same was periodically revised 1951, 1962, 1974, 1983, 1993 & 2007.
 The latest UCP revision is done in July 2007 under publication No.UCP 600 of ICC.
 UCP is a voluntary code applied by the banks all over the world.